bandito52/all-COD-Cbuf_addTexts/README.md

 # all-COD-cats
-Every Cbuf_addText for every COD game including dev builds.
+Every Cbuf_addText for every Xbox 360 COD game including dev builds.

 List will be updated as each game gets suggested and or tested.

+# You, yes You!

+Got a patch? new build executable? or a COD that isnt listed?
+Make an issue here with the file/link and it can be added!

 # Credit
 Credit to Heaventh for helping show me how to grab these.